-- Are correctly designed and installed stair lifts or chair lists installed?
-Yes, in the Lower School building. - Do all stairs and steps have high contrast nosings, visible on both horizontal and vertical planes?
+- Do all stairs and steps have high contrast nosings, visible on both horizontal and vertical planes?
 Yes - Are lifts between floors suitable for wheelchair users available?
 Yes - Have staff been trained in emergency release procedures if lifts break down, e.g., between floors?
-No - Are emergency evacuation chairs and trained staff to use them available if lifts must not be used (e.g., when the fire alarm activates)?
-Yes.
-However there are no staff trained in using them should an emergency occur. - Where do the intercoms talk back to?
-There are intercoms available at the left and right staircases in the Upper School. - Are the staff at the end of the intercom trained how to react to an emergency call from a refuge intercom?
-No
+INFORMATION NOT SUPPLIED - Are emergency evacuation chairs and trained staff to use them available if lifts must not be used (e.g., when the fire alarm activates)?
+Yes

-Improvement Recommended

-Check that all stairs have 2 handrails and install where necessary.
-Install B.S. compliant handrails to the missing sides.
-They need to be 50mm diameter and should be located 1000mm above the risers.
-They need to extend 300mm at the top and bottom of the steps.
-They should contrast in colour to the wall.
+Grade 2024 Improvement Recommended Suggestions to improve/resolve compliant handrails to the m andrails and install where necessary.
+Install B.S. issing sides.
+They need to be 50mm diameter and bove the risers.
+They need to extend 300mm at eps.

-The ramp in the Middle School building needs to be replaced.

-Ensure that there are members of staff who are trained in emergency release procedures should the lift break down.

-Staff should also be trained in reacting to an emergency call from the intercoms.

-Staff to be trained in the use of EEC.

 10.2.10 Accessible toilets Best Practice An accessible toilet is designed to meet the majority of needs of independent wheelchair users and people with mobility impairments, as well as the additional requirements of people with bowel and bladder conditions (such as colostomy bag users).
 It also helps people with other physical conditions such as impaired dexterity and grip, balance and other conditions where physical support from grab rails and the presence of an emergency alarm is helpful.
 Each toilet for disabled pupils needs to contain one toilet and one washbasin (and possibly a shower or other wash down fitting) and have a door opening directly onto a circulation space that is not a staircase and which can be secured from the inside.
-Where possible, the number and location of accessible toilets will be sufficient to ensure a reasonable travel distance for users that does not involve changing floor levels A.D.M recommend: Wheelchair accessible unisex toilet provision One located near to entrance and/or waiting area in a building.
+Where possible, the number and location of accessible toilets will be sufficient to ensure a reasonable travel distance for users that does not involve changing floor levels

+A.D.M recommend:

+Wheelchair accessible unisex toilet provision

+One located near to entrance and/or waiting area in a building.

 Not located in a way that compromises privacy of users.

 Located in similar position of each floor of a multi-storey building with choice of transfer layouts on alternate floors.
 Choice of transfer layouts when more than one unisex toilet is available.
 Where W.C is the only one in a building the width must be increased to 2000mm to accommodate an additional standing W.C located on accessible routes that are direct and obstruction free.
 40m maximum travel distance to an accessible toilet.
 Travel between floors restricted to one floor if a lifting platform is only provided.
 Doors to outward open - with horizontal closing bar to rear.
-Heat emitters not to restrict wheelchair manoeuvring space or space beside W.C Toilets in separate sex washrooms Ambulant disabled people should be able to use a W.C compartment within any separate sex toilet washroom.
+Heat emitters not to restrict wheelchair manoeuvring space or space beside W.C

+Toilets in separate sex washrooms

+Ambulant disabled people should be able to use a W.C compartment within any separate sex toilet washroom.
 450mm diameter manoeuvring space is provided in cubicle between door swing and edge of pan.
 Minimum dimensions of compartments for ambulant disabled people.
 Compartment doors for ambulant disabled people preferably open outward.
 One low level washbasin and urinal with vertical grab bars.

-The following recommendations should form part of an overall good housekeeping policy: Accessible toilets should never be used for miscellaneous storage.
+The following recommendations should form part of an overall good housekeeping policy:

+Accessible toilets should never be used for miscellaneous storage.

 Lighting that is triggered by movement can be dangerous in an accessible toilet, as a disabled user may not have sufficient movement ability to trigger the lights if they go out.

-Cleaning and housekeeping staff should have induction training to ensure they understand the need to keep transfer zones, cistern tops and shelves in accessible WC's clear at all times and never to tie up alarm pull cords.
+Cleaning and housekeeping staff should have induction training to ensure they understand the need to keep transfer zones, cistern tops and shelves in accessible

+WC's clear at all times and never to tie up alarm pull cords.